FrancisVarga/chrome-analytics-scripts/memory-bank/activeContext.md

 1. **Complete MongoDB Schema Design**: Finalize the MongoDB schema design, including indexes and validation rules.

-2. **Implement NocoDB API Client**: Complete the implementation of the NocoDB API client with pagination, filtering, and error handling.
+2. **Enhance NocoDB API Client**: Further enhance the NocoDB API client with additional parallel operations and optimizations.

 3. **Enhance MongoDB Client Modules**: Add more specialized methods to the MongoDB client modules for specific use cases.

 4. **Build Data Processor**: Implement the data processor for transforming NocoDB data to analytics format.

 5. **Add Error Tracking**: Implement error tracking and recovery mechanisms for reliable processing.

+6. **Integrate HTTP Client**: Integrate the HTTP client library with other components that require API communication.

 ### Medium-term (Next 3-4 Weeks)